 - Cover the bowl with plastic wrap and chill in the fridge for 4 hours or overnight before serving.

 Recipe FAQs and Expert Tips

-To have a successful potato salad you need the pieces of to retain their shape.
+To have a successful potato salad, you need the pieces of to retain their shape.
 You want them soft but not mushy.
-Yukon golds and red potatoes are very soft potato and will not hold up well in this salad.
+Yukon golds and red potatoes are very soft potatoes and will not hold up well in this salad.
 Russets hold their shape very well and are the best potatoes for this recipe.

-If the potatoes are large cut them in half before boiling them, but don't cube the potatoes before cooking them.
+If the potatoes are large, cut them in half before boiling them, but don't cube the potatoes before cooking them.
 The pieces will become mushy.
-Click HERE to learn more about how to properly boil potatoes.
+Click HERE to learn more about how to boil potatoes properly.

 Absolutely!
 Please keep it refrigerated.